katerynak/shopping_scraper/README.md

 ![img_1.png](figures/results_page.png)

+Note: digit the search term in Dutch since the supermarkets of interest are from the Netherlands.
 Here you can see the results from different supermarkets in a single table, with product name, shop price, unit price and unit measure, image and a link to the shop.